basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 Leaders and followers in Riak's strong consistency system maintain persistent [Merkle trees](http://en.wikipedia.org/wiki/Merkle_tree) for all data stored by that peer.
 More information can be found in the **Integrity Checking** section above.
+The two sections directly below describe Merkle-tree related parameters.

 #### Tree Validation

-The `tree_validation` parameter determines whether Riak considers Merkle trees to be trusted after a peer restart.
+The `tree_validation` parameter determines whether Riak considers Merkle trees to be trusted after peer restarts.
 When enabled, i.e. when `tree_validation` is set to `true` (the default), Riak does not trust peer trees after a restart, instead requiring the peer to sync with a trusted quorum.
-While this is the safest mode because it protects Riak against silent corruption in Merkle trees, it carries the drawback that it can reduce Riak availability by requiring more than a simple majority of nodes to be online and reachable.
+While this is the safest mode because it protects Riak against silent corruption in Merkle trees, it carries the drawback that it can reduce Riak availability by requiring more than a simple majority of nodes to be online and reachable when peers restart.

-If you are using ensembles with N=3, we strong recommend setting `tree_validatio:` to `false`.
+If you are using ensembles with N=3, we strongly recommend setting `tree_validatio:` to `false`.

 #### Synchronous vs. Asynchronous Tree Updates